 Painite #22 is a 0.0321 gram (0.1605 ct) pale purplish pink, dichroic, clear crystal fragment that is devoid of terminations.
 Looking down the c-axis, the hexagonal shape of the crystal can be seen.
 The surface of this crystal has a tree-bark texture that some of the other crystals from northern Burma have.
 This crystal is privately owned and has been studied at Caltech.

-Much additional information about many about the first 22 painites was reported in May 2005 at the Goldschmidt 2005 Conference in a session (Page A278) on the gem minerals (Rossman et al., 2005).
+Much additional information about the first 22 painites was reported in May 2005 at the Goldschmidt 2005 Conference in a session (Page A278) on the gem minerals (Rossman et al., 2005).
 The authors concluded that the mineral forms in a skarn deposit.
-After submission of the abstract, but before it was presented at the meeting, the skarn deposit where painite formed was located as reported below.
+After submission of the abstract, but before it was presented at the meeting, the skarn deposit where painite formed was located in Myanmar as reported below.

 The Painite Mine near Ongaing

 December, 2004: The initial source of painite has been claimed by local residents to be alluvial pebbles obtained near Ohngaing Village in Myanmar.
 These painites showed only modest water rounding indicating that the primary source was nearby.
 The actual source of painite near Ongaing Village has finally been located.
 Ohngaing Village is slightly more than a mile NNW of Mogok.
 From Ohngaing Village one can see Mogok in the distant valley in this picture.
 Painite was reported to found at a small mine just at the edge of Ohngaing known as the Sinhalite Mine.
 The mine produces mostly spinels of assorted colors, tourmaline and sinhalite.
 The mine doesn't produce any gem-quality corundum.
 Painite is said to be found in the upper portion of the mine near the contact of leucogranite and marble in weathered soil.

 Subsequent exploration of the